microsoft/vscode-docs/docs/sourcecontrol/faq.md

 ### Is GitHub Enterprise supported?

-Since 0.51.* VS Code has official support for authentication with GitHub Enterprise Servers.
+VS Code has official support for authentication with GitHub Enterprise Servers.
 Open a local checkout of a GHES repository and you will be prompted to sign in with your GitHub Enterprise Server account.